 Professor of the Practice

 Jeffrey Blair Cornell, Julie Fishell, Gregory Kable.

-David A. Adamson, Hannah Grannemann, Kimball King (Professor Emeritus of English), Mark Perry, Rachel Pollock, Kathryn Williams.
+David A. Adamson, Hannah Grannemann, Kimball King (Professor Emeritus of English), Adam Maxfield, Mark Perry, Rachel Pollock, Kathryn Williams.

 Adjunct Assistant Professor